Brunei–Malaysia border: The border

 The land border between Malaysia and Brunei's Temburong District (which is separated from the other part of Brunei) starts at the estuary of the Pandaruan River and runs the entire length of the river to its source.
 It then runs along the watershed between the Temburong river on one hand, and the Limbang and then the Trusan rivers on the other until it reaches Brunei Bay.
-The northern terminus of this boundary is located at the mouth of the Sungai Bangau, based on the coordinated established by the Sarawak (Definition of Boundaries) Order in Council 1958.
+The northern terminus of this boundary is located at the mouth of the Sungai Bangau, based on the coordinates established by the Sarawak (Definition of Boundaries) Order in Council 1958.

-Delimitation
+Delimitation and demarcation

-Of the total length of the land border of 481.3 km, 207.3 km have been defined through five agreements between Brunei and Sarawak.
-The remainder of the boundary has yet to be defined.
+Of the total land border length of 528.45 km, 207.3 km was determined through five agreements between Brunei and Sarawak from the British colonial era, which the two countries agreed to affirm in the "Exchange of Letters" on 16 March 2009.
+In the Exchange of Letters, the two countries also agreed to use the watershed principle to determine the remaining undelimited portions of the border.

-The sections of borders which are defined by agreements, from west to east, are as follows:
+The agreements together with the sections of borders they delimit from west to east, are as follows: